ArielMAJ/CS50P-Project/README.md

 I also had a few more plans of things to add to the app, but getting to where what it is right now took way more time, work and effort than expected.
 Just placing the widgets and making the screen pretty already creates a rabbit hole of a lot of small little things to work out.
 Adding the other functionalities I had in mind would take much more time and would probably require a second person (which I couldn't easily find) to finish it (and I don't really have all that time to keep working on this).
 Something I was really interested in adding was upscaling images with a "WAIFU2X" python module.
 I managed to get the basics working, but changes to the GUI would be too much to do right now.

-# Thanks!
+## Thanks!

+This course was 10/10!

 This project uses Python 3.10, everything in "requeriments.txt" and their dependencies.
+Styling follows black and pylint as much as possible.

 Button icons: https://www.flaticon.com/br/packs/arrow-54.
 Loading Screen: CS50P logo (upscaled).
-App Icon: https://github.com/cs50 profile picture (background removed).
+App Icon: https://github.com/cs50 profile picture (background removed - uses a more general object segmentation neural network).

 MIT License.